Activities, Support & Services

 Borrow a tablet

-Request a tablet (iPad or Samsung device, as available) at no charge with our technology lending program!
+Request a tablet at no charge with our technology lending program!
 Connect with a Dementia Care Coach, family and friends or enjoy our free virtual events with your free tablet.
-You can also access unlimited resources online— just fill in our simple form below.
+You can also access unlimited resources online.

 Watch the video to learn more about our free tablets and personalized tech training!